 The ETH Approach to QM appears to enable us to open it.
-But it would take too much time to present it here.
-Instead, I will make use, without further justification, of some of its conclusions, in particular of an understanding of projective measurements provided by this approach that recovers the heuristic rules of the "Copenhagen Interpretation" of QM.
+Unfortunately, it would take too much time to present it here.
+Instead, I will make use of some of its conclusions without further justification. - And let's, just for once, leave out discussions of Bell's inequalities and of what people call the "non-locality" of QM!
 2. Examples of systems under repeated observation - Haroche-Raimond- & solid-state exps., particle tracks The ETH approach represents a "quantum theory without observers" describing actual events and their observation in projective measurements, using instruments. - Taking this theory of projective measurements for granted, the theory of indirect (in particular, non-demolition-) measurements is fairly straightforward and can be presented with perfect mathematical precision - at least on examples.
 The Theory of Indirect Measurements of physical quantities - pioneered by Karl Kraus - is the main topic of this lecture.